 Whatever your previous media experience has been, you are not a film-maker yet.
-The School, faculty and staff are committed to delivering the curricula it believes are necessary for you to develop as filmmakers.
+The School, faculty and staff are committed to delivering the curricula they believe are necessary for you to develop as filmmakers.

 Many academic programs have unfortunately adopted a consumer view of tuition.
 That is not true of the MFA in Science and Natural History Filmmaking.
-Your tuition allows you access to experienced faculty and upto-date facilities, training in a desirable and continually challenging profession, opportunities for self-expression and self-improvement, networking advantages with major production companies and organizations, and collegial relationships that will last throughout your career.
+Your tuition allows you access to experienced faculty and upto-date facilities, training in a desirable and continually challenging profession, opportunities for self-expression and self-improvement, admission to an exclusive alumni network, internship advantages with major production companies and organizations, and collegial relationships that will last throughout your career.
 The faculty consider you colleagues-in-training, not "customers."